 Registration prior to 1st November 2017

 All entrants on the Self and Custom-Build Register as at 31st October 2017 will automatically be included under Part 1 criteria.
-An annual retention fee of £50 will be introduced on 1 November 2018 for entrants wishing to remain on Part 1 of the Register.
+An annual retention fee will be introduced on 1 November 2018 for entrants wishing to remain on Part 1 of the Register.
 Otherwise, they will be removed.

 We will not pass identifiable information from the Register onto anyone outside the Council without the written consent of the person who registered their details.